-Teams of two judges will interview each participant for no more than 15 minutes and see the project.
-If a project (video, slideshow, presentation, etc.) is longer than about five minutes, the judges will view just a portion of the project.
-The judges use a rubric guide and suggested questions to evaluate each project.
+Teams of judges will conduct the in-person interview for 15 minutes.
+The judges use a rubric guide to evaluate each project.
 After completing the judging of all projects in a grade/category, the judges will rank the projects and the top three will be awarded medals.
 All decisions of the judges are final, and the Tech Competition staff does not change judging results.

 I notice on the schedule that I'm the only student in a specific grade grouping of a category.
 Do I automatically win first place and go to the state competition?

 No, judges will award First, Second, and Third place medals to those projects which excel in their categories, based on the rubrics.
 Medals in all categories will be awarded using this criteria, regardless of the number of projects entered in a particular category.
 On rare occasions, our judges have deemed that a project simply doesn't meet the standards to represent Fulton County at the GASTC.
 We respect the right of our judges to make these decisions and all judges decisions are final.
 All first place winners in each category will advance to and have the honor of representing Fulton County Schools in the state competition.
 If you are a first place winner, instructions will be posted after the competition on what to do next.

 Can I see the judge's materials after judging is over?

 Judge's materials are not shared.
 Judges turn them over to Competition officials until after the Competition closes at which time they are destroyed.
 All decisions of the judges are final and Competition officials do not change any judge's results.
 Tech Competition planners appreciate the dedication of the judges who give up a lot of time to help make the Competition a reality and we stand by the decisions of the judges.

 Why can't you post some samples of previous projects so that we can see an example of a project?